What is CleanMyPC?

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

 |Malware Removal (Windows)||

-More examples of programs that are quite similar to CleanMyPC are Registry Life, RocketFixio and Perfect Optimizer.
-It is not recommended to trust that are distributed in questionable ways.
-Another reason not to trust PAUs is that they often do not fix any errors, issues or are actually useful in some other way.
+More examples of programs similar to CleanMyPC are Registry Life, RocketFixio and Perfect Optimizer.
+Do not trust any software that is distributed in dubious ways.
+PUAs do not fix any errors or issues, and can cause serious problems.